Motorcycle accidents are common in California and often lead to serious injury or death, especially for the riders.

 - You were harmed; and

-- The dangerous condition was a substantial factor in causing the plaintiff’s harm.13
+- The dangerous condition was a substantial factor in causing your harm.13

-The damages available in a motorcycle accident include any financial loss or harm that resulted from the accident.
-The types of financial compensation available may depend on whether the victim was injured or died as a result of the motorcycle crash.
+The damages available in a motorcycle accident include any financial loss or harm that resulted from the accident, such as:

 - Medical bills,